-Discretely Presented Component Unit: The Children and Families Commission (Commision) is governed by a nine-member board whose members are appointed by the Board which can also remove members at will.
+Discretely Presented Component Unit: The Children and Families Commission (Commission) is governed by a nine-member board whose members are appointed by the Board which can also remove members at will.
 The Commission was created under the California Children and Families First Act of 1998.
 Revenue is derived from a state surtax on cigarettes and tobacco products.
 The revenue is used to create and implement a comprehensive and integrated system of information and services to promote, support, and optimize early childhood development.
 The Commission is a discretely presented component unit because the Commission's governing body is not substantially the same as that of the County and the Commission doesn't provide services entirely to the County.
+In addition, while the Commission does not meet the specific financial accountability criteria of a component unit, management has determined that the Commission's relationship to the County is of such a significant nature that exclusion of the Commission's financial information would cause the County's financial statements to be misleading.
 A separate financial report can be reviewed at the Children and Families Commission office located at 550 E. Shaw Avenue, Suite 215, Fresno, CA 93710.